nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    Expected: Similar to checking a student for his/her task list and score list, just that the check command is now working on the filtered student list prodcued by the find command.

 ### Saving data
-The data will be automaticlly saved by MATHUTORING.
+The data will be automatically saved by MATHUTORING.

 --------------------------------------------------------------------------------------------------------------------